 - Dinner: 4 ounces baked salmon, 1/2 cup steamed cauliflower, 1/2 cup roasted garlic carrots, 1 cup fresh strawberries, 1/4 cup yogurt, 1 tbsp sliced almonds, 1 tsp honey.
 8 glasses of water throughout the day.

-In other advice, Garcia recommends starting out with one goal – for example, making the decision to eat 2 fruits per day and stop eating chips.
+Garcia also recommends starting out with one goal – for example, making the decision to eat 2 fruits per day and stop eating chips.

 “Feeding the body nutritious foods is key, but staying at 1,200 calories or under per day is needed for weight loss,” said Garcia, further noting that patience is required, as well as persistence.

 “Losing 1 to 2 pounds per week is great progress, and it will take time to see results,” Garcia said.
-“Get on the scale and weight yourself at least once per week.”
+“Get on the scale and weigh yourself at least once per week.”

 She further noted that the National Weight Control Registry is a database of people that have lost 50 pounds or more and kept it off for 5.5 years or more.